Paul Edmondson

 Paul Michael Edmondson (February 12, 1943 – February 13, 1970) was an American Major League Baseball (MLB) pitcher.

+Early life and education

+Born in Kansas City, Kansas, the right-hander attended California State University, Northridge where he played both baseball and basketball for the Matadors.

+Career

-Born in Kansas City, Kansas, the right-hander was drafted by the Chicago White Sox out of California State University, Northridge in the 21st round (419th overall) of the first-ever MLB amateur entry draft in June, 1965.
+In June, 1965 Edmondson was drafted by the Chicago White Sox in the 21st round (419th overall) of the first-ever MLB amateur entry draft.
 In his major league debut on June 20, 1969, Edmondson pitched a complete game two-hitter in a 9-1 White Sox victory over the California Angels.

 Edmondson started thirteen of the fourteen games he appeared in during his MLB career.
 He had the second-best earned run average (3.70) of any of the six White Sox pitchers who started ten or more games during the 1969 season.

 Some of Paul Edmondson's efforts in 1969: